 Pool Info, Rules and Hours

 Now in its 96th season, the Stoneleigh Pool is the centerpiece of the Stoneleigh neighborhood and the place for summer fun.
 The 2020 season at Stoneleigh Pool was truly memorable!
 We were the first community pool in Baltimore County to open in this unprecedented year, and the Pool Committee and SCA Board of Governors are grateful to members and staff for their cooperation in making it safe and enjoyable.
+Here's to a great 2021 season!
 We invite you to learn more about membership, lessons, volunteering, and employment.

 2021 Pool Rules